 Jia Jing (Sprite): A girl from Beijing with crystal skin and wings

 Kade Killgore, a psychopathic 12 year old, leads the newly revitalized Hellfire Club, and is the main villain of the series.
 Basically everything that happens ever is his fault (with the exception of Avengers vs. X-Men, as far as we know anyway).The first series ended, replaced by a new series with the same name in March of 2014.
+The second series will end in December 2014 and rebooted as Spider-Man and the X-Men, in which Peter Parker is asked to join the Jean Grey School as councilor as one of Wolverine's last wishes following his death.

 Class Trip: A recent arc involved the main students taking a field trip to the Savage Land.